Skip to content

 John Greenleaf Whittir

 September – late summer or early autumn?
 Well, it depends on the weather.
 September can have the most pleasant weather, with clear hot sunny days (without the stifling heat of summer) and pleasant evenings however, the end of the month can herald autumnal wind and rain.
 September is regarded as the start of the farming year, with the harvest all but complete.
 September is also the start of the time for traditional feasts, festivals, and fairs.
-Modern-day carnivals and fairs rooted in the traditions of agricultural hiring fairs and feast celebrations of harvest home.
+Modern-day carnivals and fairs are rooted in the traditions of agricultural hiring fairs and feast celebrations of harvest home.

 Dates, events, holidays and festivals.